Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 | Registries | ABKC, UKC | ABKC (some), niche registries |

-Venomline’s position: We produce compact dogs that may fall into the Micro range—but we never sacrifice structure, temperament, or function.
-If a dog can’t move, breathe, and live like a dog… it’s not “elite.”
+Venomline position: We produce compact dogs that may fall into Micro range — but never at the cost of function.
+If a dog can’t live like a dog, it’s not “elite.”
 It’s just short.

 Why the Micro Bully Scene Is a Mess in 2025

-- No health testing, no pedigree tracking, no transparency
+- No health screening, no paperwork transparency, no repeatable production proof

-- Short-lived programs with no consistency (one viral litter… then gone)
+- Short-lived programs (one viral litter, then disappear)

-Real talk: If your “Micro Bully” can’t walk, breathe, or function—it’s not a quality dog.
+Real talk: If your “Micro Bully” can’t walk clean and breathe clean — it’s not quality.
 It’s a marketing gimmick.

 What Makes a Great Micro Bully Stud?